-The beauty industry has expounded the benefits of taking collagen supplements for years, claiming products containing it can help us look younger and healthier.
-However, when you consume collagen there are actually a lot of other health benefits that are beyond skin-deep.
-If you’re concerned with better hair, skin and nails, you may already use products containing collagen.
+The beauty industry claims that products containing collagen can help us look younger and healthier.
+However, when you consume collagen there are actually a lot of other health benefits.
+If you want better hair, skin and nails, you may already use products containing collagen.

 Collagen in the Body

 Collagen is the main structural protein in connective tissue and the most abundant protein in our body.
-Made up of combinations of amino acids, it is in tissues like skin, ligaments and tendons.
+Made up of combinations of amino acids, it is in the skin, ligaments and tendons.

-But although collagen is abundant within these specific parts of the body, modern anatomical studies have shown that we’re actually entirely covered and made up of connective tissue.
-Thus the benefits become ever more wide-spread.
+But modern anatomical studies have shown that we’re actually entirely made up of connective tissue.
+Thus, the benefits of collagen become far wider-reaching.

 The connective tissue we’re talking about is called fascia.
-This is a web-like substance that covers the whole body and wraps around and within all the internal organs.
+This is a web-like substance that covers the body and its organs.

-Fascia can vary in consistency from thin to thick, it weaves in and through muscles.
-Some experts would say that muscle is fascia, and that the whole body is really one cohesive, connected single piece of fascia.
+Fascia weave in and through muscles.
+In fact, some experts would say that muscle is fascia, and that the whole body is really one cohesive, connected single piece of fascia.

-The latest buzzword in the health industry, fascia can become knotted and stiff.
-The best ways to keep it and all the other tissues in the body healthy are to move regularly, get some sort of bodywork like massage or Rolfing, drink enough water, and consume a diet with enough protein and collagen.
+Fascia can become knotted and stiff.
+The best ways to keep it and all the other tissues in the body healthy are to move regularly, get a massage, drink enough water, and eat enough food containing protein and collagen.

 As well as muscles and tendons, collagen is also found in bones, blood vessels and the digestive system.
-In the simplest terms, it’s the ‘glue’ that holds us together.
+It’s basically the ‘glue’ that holds us together.

 The Benefits of Collagen

-The quality of our body's collagen is at its best when we’re very young (think of soft, supple baby skin), but generally starts declining at age 25.
+The quality of our body's collagen is at its best when we’re very young (think of soft, supple baby skin), and generally starts declining at age 25.
 This is why so many ‘anti-ageing’ products contain collagen.
 It helps improve skin elasticity, which may improve the appearance of wrinkles.
-Other effects of collagen include an improvement in the strength and appearance of hair and nails.
+Collagen can also improve the strength and appearance of hair and nails.